INRIA/aiana-player/README.md

 ### Using a Custom Theme

-Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
+Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).
 We suggest the following approach:

-* Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
+- Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
-* Add the necessary build steps to tweak the theme, and publish your package on npm.
+- Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.
+- Install your own theme npm package as a dependency of your app.

 Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.